5 Great Ways to Decorate Your Rental (And Still Get Back Your Deposit!)

 One of the reasons we sometimes feel that an apartment is bland is because it has been furnished haphazardly, with mom and dad’s castoffs, flea market finds, and other hand me downs.
 Want to create a sense of style, even if you can’t afford all new things?
 Use color to pull the place together.
 Choose one or two main colors, then one accent color, and remake everything in one of those shades.
 For example, a black and white color scheme, with pops of scarlet or gold, can be a sophisticated palate.
 Or pale blue and gray, with accents of bright yellow, can bring a modern feel to that outdated furniture.
 Then use those colors to paint, slipcover, or reupholster until everything is pulled together in your new color scheme.
 And the best part?
 If you change your mind next season, you can paint it all again.

 The Crowning Touch:

-Any of these ideas can help you take your rental from blah to BLAM! in no time at all, without damaging the surfaces in your apartment, to create a custom space that looks like a showplace and feels like home.
+Any of these ideas can help you decorate your rental and take it from blah to BLAM! in no-time.
+And you can do it all without damaging the surfaces in your apartment.
+Create a custom space that looks like a showplace and feels like home.